Budapest 10th constituency

 The 10th constituency of Budapest (Budapesti 10. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 10.
 OEVK.

 Since 2018, it has been represented by Tímea Szabó of the MSZP-Dialogue party alliance.

 Geography

-The 10th constituency is located in northern part of Buda (Óbuda).
+The 10th constituency is located in the northern part of Buda (Óbuda).

-The constituency borders with 3rd constituency of Pest County to the north, 11th constituency to the east, 7th constituency to the southeast, 4th constituency to the south and west.
+The constituency borders the 3rd constituency of Pest County to the north, the Budapest 11th constituency to the east, the Budapest 7th constituency to the southeast, and the Budapest 4th constituency to the south and west.

 List of districts

 The constituency includes the following municipalities: